When to See Shooting Stars in March 2026: Meteor Shower Calendar for March–June 2026

-Six meteor showers are active from the March Equinox to the June Solstice, including the renowned Lyrids and prolific Eta Aquariids.
+Eight meteor showers occur between the March Equinox and the June Solstice, including the renowned Lyrids and prolific Eta Aquariids.
 Use the Sky Tonight calendar to see which meteor showers peak each month, see their radiant position in your region, and set notifications not to miss their peak dates.
 Also, read this guide to learn more about the upcoming meteor showers.

 Contents